percona/percona-server/doc/source/myrocks/variables.rst

 instead of just the prefix.
 Enabled by default.
 Make sure that lookups use the whole key for matching.

+.. variable:: rocksdb_write_batch_flush_threshold

+  :cli: ``--rocksdb-write-batch-flush-threshold``
+  :dyn: Yes
+  :scope: Local
+  :vartype: Integer
+  :default: 0

+This variable specifies the maximum size of the write batch in bytes before flushing.
+Only valid if ``rockdb_write_policy`` is WRITE_UNPREPARED.
+There is no limit if the variable is set to the default setting.

 .. variable:: rocksdb_write_batch_max_bytes